kavinbharathii/Quest/README.md

 → ["ffmpeg", "i", "input", "mp4", "vf", "scale", "1280", "720", "output"]
 ```

-At search time, each token in your query is scored against every indexed command using BM25:
+At search time, BM25 scores each command using:

 - **IDF** — tokens that appear in few commands score higher. `ffmpeg` in 4 commands scores far higher than `git` in 400.
+Rare tokens carry more signal.
-- **TF** — how often the query token appears in this command.
+- **TF** — how often the query token appears in this command, with diminishing returns.
 - **Length normalization** — longer commands don't unfairly dominate just by containing more words.

+Searching `ffmpeg scale` surfaces your video conversion command even if you don't remember the exact flags.
+Searching `follower port leader` surfaces your replication run commands.
+The more specific your tokens, the better the results.

+---

+## Limitations

-The result: `convert video to gif` finds your `ffmpeg` command even though none of those words appear in it — because `ffmpeg`, `mp4`, and `scale` are rare tokens that correlate with video conversion commands in your history.
+BM25 matches tokens, not meaning.
+Searching `convert video to gif` will not find `ffmpeg -i input.mp4 output.gif` because none of those words overlap.
+Search using words that actually appear in the command — `ffmpeg`, `mp4`, `scale`, etc.

+This is the honest ceiling of the approach.
+Quest is a ranked `Ctrl+R`, not a semantic search engine.
+It has zero external dependencies and that is intentional.

 ---